-Emanoel Araújo was born in Santo Amaro City, Brazil in 1940 and studied both painting and carpentry in the 1950s in Santo Amaro and Salvador.
-He also served as the Director of the Museo de Arte de Bahia from 1981-1983.
-He has been the recipient of the inaugural award of the Associação Paulista de Críticos de Arte (APCA) São Paul and was a visiting professor and artist in resident at City College, City University of New York in 1989.
-He served as the director of the Pinocoteca do Estado from 1992-2002.
-In 2004 he served as director and curator of the Museum Afro-Brazil.
-His work is in numerous private collections around the world.
+Emanoel Araújo was born in Santo Amaro, Brazil in 1940.
+From 1981 to 1983, he served as the Director of the Museo de Arte de Bahia in Salvador, Brazil.
+Araújo was the recipient of the inaugural award of the Associação Paulista de Críticos de Arte (APCA) of São Paulo and was a visiting professor and artist in resident at City College, City University of New York in 1989.
+From 1992 to 2002, he served as the director of the Pinocoteca do Estado in São Paulo, one of the most important art museums in Brazil.
+In 2004, he served as director and curator of the Museum Afro-Brazil.
+Araújo’s work is in numerous private collections around the world.
+Excellent original condition.

 360 View is not available for this item.